 Pest Control and Wildlife Resources

-The EH&S Public Health Program responds to concerns about pests and nuisance wildlife (such as raccoons and nutria), as well as reports of injured, sick or dead animals on campus.
+The EH&S Environmental Public Health Program responds to concerns about pests and nuisance wildlife (such as raccoons and nutria), as well as reports of injured, sick or dead animals on campus.
 We respond to requests for assistance through pest control contractors, who serve the Seattle campus during the work week and are available for emergency situations.

 Your concern will be evaluated and prioritized, and service will be arranged as soon as possible.